-Even if we succeed in acquiring other insurance agencies, brokerages and claims adjusting firms, our ability to integrate an acquired entity and its operations is subject to a number of factors.
-These factors include difficulties in the integration of acquired operations and retention of personnel, especially the sales agents who are not employees of the acquired company, entry into unfamiliar markets, unanticipated problems or legal liabilities, tax and accounting issues.
+Even if we succeed in acquiring suitable target companies, our ability to integrate an acquired entity and its operations is subject to a number of factors.
+These factors include difficulties in the integration of acquired operations and retention of personnel, entry into unfamiliar markets, unanticipated problems or legal liabilities, tax and accounting issues.
 The need to address these factors may divert management's attention from other aspects of our business and materially and adversely affect our business prospects.
 In addition, costs associated with integrating newly acquired companies could negatively affect our operating margins.